Trade unions in the United Kingdom: History

+Union membership has since begun rising gradually again, reaching 6.6 million in 2025.
+The Employment Rights Act 2025, introduced by the Labour government, strengthened union rights.
+It repealed many parts of the 2016 Trade Union Act, strengthened protections against unfair dismissal for engaging in legal strike action.
+As of 2026, no date was set for when the repeal of the minimum 50% turnout for strike action would come into force, or when electronic voting would be allowed.

 Law

 Much like corporations, trade unions were regarded as criminal until the Combination Act 1825, and were regarded as quasi-legal organisations, subjected to the restraint of trade doctrine, until the Trade Union Act 1871.
 This Act abolished common-law restrictions, but took an abstentionist stance to unions' internal affairs.
 The Trade Disputes Act 1906 exempted trade-union funds from liability in action for damages for torts, and this freedom gave future union pickets a great deal of power.